 Carefully record the orientation of the bubble plate that is mounted between the sump and the first tray.
 Each bubble plate has a transfer duct (or downcomer) attached.
-The remaining trays are then stacked so that the positioning of these downcomers alternate from one side of the bubble plate baffle to the other.
+The remaining trays are then stacked so that the positioning of these downcomers alternate from one side of the bubble plate to the other.
 Tray orientation will be correct upon receipt, but it is good to record the orientation should the unit be disassembled for cleaning.

 The key to proper tray stacking is as follows: If the unit has an even number of trays (not counting the lid), then the first bubble plate is to be placed with the downcomer towards the front (or blower side) of the unit.
-If there is an odd number of trays then start the downcomer towards the back.
+If there is an odd number of trays then start the downcomer towards the back by flipping the bubble plate over and re-installing the downcomer.

-Trays are to be stacked individually to assure that each baffle seats into the groove provided in the next higher tray support.
+Trays are to be stacked individually to assure that each bubble plate is centered on top of the tray before placing the next higher tray.
 Stack the remaining trays and bubble plates on top of the sump and place the lid onto the top tray.

-The baffle on the bubble plate is to face upward and to the right (as you look at the unit from the blower side).
-The baffle is then seated into the slot of the next tray.
-The objective to alternating the bubble plates is to evenly distribute the flow of water through the system and to end up with the last bubble plate's downcomer placed towards the back of the unit.
+The downcomer openings are to face to the right (as you look at the unit from the blower side).
+The objective to alternating the downcomers is to evenly distribute the flow of water through the system and to end up with the last bubble plate's downcomer placed towards the back of the unit.
 When the lid is attached the influent water connection will not pour directly into an open downcomer, bypassing the first bubble plate.
 (A bubble plate is not installed between the top tray and lid.)